Tarmslitaren/FrosthavenAssistant/README.md

 ## Usage
-- Tap the hamburger icon (≡) for settings
+- Tap the hamburger icon (≡) for settings.
 - Add characters with the *Add Character* menu.
-Class names can be searched
+Class names can be searched.
-- Set the current scenario with the *Set Scenario* menu
+- Set the current scenario with the *Set Scenario* menu .
-- You may add monsters from the *Add Monsters* menu
+- You may add monsters from the *Add Monsters* menu.
-- To set initiative press under the initiative marker, to the right of the class icon
+- To set initiative press under the initiative marker, to the right of the class icon.
-- If you prefer to input via virtual numpad, that can be set from the *Settings* menu
+- If you prefer to input via virtual numpad, that can be set from the *Settings* menu.
-- *Settings* menu has options for scaling banners, header, and footer (eg scale down to fit 2 columns)
+- *Settings* menu has options for scaling banners, header, and footer (eg scale down to fit 2 columns).
-- Fullscreen option: On Android this will hide system navigation buttons
+- Fullscreen option: On Android this will hide system navigation buttons.
   - If you experience glitches (especially when the soft keyboard appears) you may want to turn this off.
-- Tap the plus icon (+) on the Monster stats card to add normal or elite monsters
+- Tap the plus icon (+) on the Monster stats card to add normal or elite monsters.
-- Tap the Draw button to reveal the monster ability cards
+- Tap the Draw button to reveal the monster ability cards.
-- Next to the Draw button is the turn counter
+- Next to the Draw button is the turn counter.
-- Center on the bottom bar shows the current scenario name and the scenario difficulty stats
+- Center on the bottom bar shows the current scenario name and the scenario difficulty stats.
-  - in order: Level, Trap Damage, Hazardous Terrain Damage, XP Gain and Coin Multiplier
+  - in order: Level, Trap Damage, Hazardous Terrain Damage, XP Gain and Coin Multiplier.
 - To set character level, tap the character to open stat menu, then tap the crown to set character level.
-Character name can be changed from the same menu
+Character name can be changed from the same menu.
-- To open stats menu for monster, tap the standee image
+- To open stats menu for monster, tap the standee image.
-- On the stats menu you can add conditions and set current health values
+- On the stats menu you can add conditions and set current health values.
 - On the bottom-right is the monster Attack Modifier Deck (AMD).
-(Above if the screen is narrow)
+(Above if the screen is narrow).
-- If a scenario has allied monsters, there will be a second ally modifier deck above the monster AMD
+- If a scenario has allied monsters, there will be a second ally modifier deck above the monster AMD.
 - Tapping the AMD discard pile opens the AMD menu.
-In the menu, tap cards for more options. you may also long press to reorder if needed
+In the menu, tap cards for more options. you may also long press to reorder if needed.
+- Character hava AMD's as well.
+Perk menu available from the AMD menu.
+- AMD discard pile top card can be shown in a zoomed in view on longpress.
-- Top bar hosts element infusions. press to infuse, long press to set waning
+- Top bar hosts element infusions. press to infuse, long press to set waning.
-- Main list items can be reordered on a long press
+- Main list items can be reordered on a long press.
-- Monster Ability Cards can be double tapped to zoom in
+- Monster Ability Cards can be double tapped to zoom in.
-- Monster Ability Cards and Modifier Deck can be tapped to see info on their discard pile
+- Monster Ability Cards and Modifier Deck can be tapped to see info on their discard pile.
-- In the monster ability deck, tapping cards will give some options.
-Long press to reorder
+- In the monster ability deck menu, tapping cards will give some options.
+Long press to reorder.
+- Option to inactuvate monster, in ability deck menu, are for the case of special scenario rules.
-- To add a summon, press the plus icon (+) on the right of the character widget
+- To add a summon, press the plus icon (+) on the right of the character widget.
-  - On the add summon menu, fist choose the color and nr before pressing your desired summon from the list
+  - On the add summon menu, fist choose the color and nr before pressing your desired summon from the list.
-- From any menu: tapping/clicking anywhere outside the menu will close it
+- From any menu: tapping/clicking anywhere outside the menu will close it.
 - For custom difficulty, you may want to change a monster's level or change their max health.
-This can be set by tapping their health and tapping their level crown
+This can be set by tapping their health and tapping their level crown.
-- Objectives and Escorts are special characters, representing special rules from scenarios
+- Objectives and Escorts are special characters, representing special rules from scenarios.
-- If special rules or monsters appear from an added section in the scenario or sections booklets, they can be added from the *Add Section* menu
+- If special rules or monsters appear from an added section in the scenario or sections booklets, they can be added from the *Add Section* menu.
-- If you make a mistake, you can *Undo* in the menu (≡). and if the undo were also a mistake, there is *Redo* ;)
+- If you make a mistake, you can *Undo* in the menu (≡). and if the undo were also a mistake, there is *Redo* ;).
-- For Frosthaven, the loot deck values are calulated based on number of characters
+- For Frosthaven, the loot deck values are calulated based on number of characters.
 - Select the active turn when drawing loot cards to mark the loot's owner.
-Click on a loot card to change owner
+Click on a loot card to change owner.
 - To Enhance the loot deck, tap the loot discard pile and tap *Enhance*.
-This is saved for future scenarios
+This is saved for future scenarios.
 - Networking:
-  - To start a server, be sure to be on a wifi network and press 'start host server' from the settings menu
+  - To start a server, be sure to be on a wifi network and press 'start host server' from the settings menu.
   - To connect to a server in a local network, type in the local ip of the server (usually 192.168.something) and press 'Connect as client'.

 ## Connection Usage

 ### Starting
 - From the settings menu, have one device start a server.
-Be sure to be on wifi or ethernet (a local IP will be shown i.e. 192.168.X.XXX)
+Be sure to be on wifi or ethernet (a local IP will be shown i.e. 192.168.X.XXX).
 - A Port can also be defined if needed.
 Be aware that ports under 1024 are typically blocked.
 If using a port, make sure to allow port forwarding in your router's settings.
-Search the internet for this
+Search the internet for this.
 - Other devices on the same network may connect from the settings menu, by typing in the host server's IP and port.
 There are two IP numbers, local IP address and public IP address.
-Try the first one
+Try the first one.

 ### Info
-- Be aware, when connecting to a server, the server's game state will overwrite the local state
+- Be aware, when connecting to a server, the server's game state will overwrite the local state.
 - Mobile devices might cut connections when they are not in foreground.
-This is especially crucial for Server device: Best to put the server on a windows or mac if available
+This is especially crucial for Server device: Best to put the server on a windows or mac if available.
-- Clients will try to auto reconnect when coming back to foreground if connection was cut
+- Clients will try to auto reconnect when coming back to foreground if connection was cut.
 - If a client gets out of sync with the server (by disconnecting, or making an update before it gets the latest state from server), the client's state change will be ignored and overwritten by latest state from server to get you back on track.
-And a message index out of sync will be shown
+And a message index out of sync will be shown.
-- There should be no issue having several users change things simultaneously: the menus will not close when getting an update
+- There should be no issue having several users change things simultaneously: the menus will not close when getting an update.
 - Local settings are not affected by the game state (Except for no standees option).
-It is up to the users to decide on options that affect the game
+It is up to the users to decide on options that affect the game.

 ## Known Issues
 - Severe flickering on lineage os 16, 17 and 18 on older phones using adreno 300 series graphic chip.
-- Some animations will not play, (and some may play when they shouldn't) when receiving updates over wifi
+- Some animations will not play, (and some may play when they shouldn't) when receiving updates over wifi.
-- When trying to connect without a server on same network, may result in a lot of error messages shown when it tries connecting
+- When trying to connect without a server on same network, may result in a lot of error messages shown when it tries connecting.
-- A device sharing a wifi-hotspot can not connect itself
+- A device sharing a wifi-hotspot can not connect itself.
 - Initiative is secret while not originating from your own device in a network.
-It will stop being secret if you do modify it yourself
+It will stop being secret if you do modify it yourself.
-- Some text alignment issues with small texts on small screens
+- Some text alignment issues with small texts on small screens.
 - When connected and the server device goes to background, the connection may be broken.
-Try to avoid having the server device's app go to background
+Try to avoid having the server device's app go to background.
 - All data is added by hand.
-Please report any error in a ticket on Github
+Please report any error in a ticket on Github.

 ## Roadmap
 - Next: